python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 for this particular key, required to be used exactly by all conforming tools (so long as it is not marked ``dynamic``, negating this argument entirely), and is no less static than any other set of glob patterns the user themself may specify.
-Furthermore, the resulting ``License-File`` core metadata values can still be determined with only a list of files in the source, without installing or executing any of the code, or even inspecting file contents.
+Furthermore, the resulting ``License-File`` Core Metadata values can still be determined with only a list of files in the source, without installing or executing any of the code, or even inspecting file contents.